karm435/receiptly.github.io/_pages/about.md

 Karma Academy is an Australian-registered business.
 It develops apps for Apple technologies including iOS, iPad, macOS, watchOS and tvOS.

 ## About Receipts Co
-Karma Academy owns ‘Receipts Co’, an app which helps users store and search for receipts, invoices, sales slips, gift cards, and vouchers and keep a record of their shopping history.
+Karma Academy owns ‘Receipts Co’, an app which helps users category and search for receipts, invoices, sales slips, gift cards, and vouchers and keep a record of their shopping history.
 The app uses optical character recognition (OCR) to convert images into text.
 It is designed for in-store shopping and saving the hassle of finding receipts.
 In addition, it gives users freedom from physical copies while maintaining user data privacy.

 ## Contact
 You can react at support@receiptsco.app for Receipts Co related quries and support.